Phase-space formulation

+as a precise classical counterpart of S-matrix.

 The conceptual ideas underlying the development of quantum mechanics in phase space have branched into mathematical offshoots such as Kontsevich's deformation-quantization (see Kontsevich quantization formula) and noncommutative geometry.

 Phase-space distribution

 The phase-space distribution f(x, p) of a quantum state is a quasiprobability distribution.
 In the phase-space formulation, the phase-space distribution may be treated as the fundamental, primitive description of the quantum system, without any reference to wave functions or density matrices.

 There are several different ways to represent the distribution, all interrelated.
 The most noteworthy is the Wigner representation, W(x, p), discovered first.
 Other representations (in approximately descending order of prevalence in the literature) include the Glauber–Sudarshan P, Husimi Q, Kirkwood–Rihaczek, Mehta, Rivier, and Born–Jordan representations.
 These alternatives are most useful when the Hamiltonian takes a particular form, such as normal order for the Glauber–Sudarshan P-representation.
 Since the Wigner representation is the most common, this article will usually stick to it, unless otherwise specified.

 The phase-space distribution possesses properties akin to the probability density in a 2n-dimensional phase space.
 For example, it is real-valued, unlike the generally complex-valued wave function.
 We can understand the probability of lying within a position interval, for example, by integrating the Wigner function over all momenta and over the position interval: